Doctor of Physical Therapy (D.P.T.) Program Frequently Asked Questions

 The program is three years including summer semesters.
-There is a six-week clinical internship at the beginning of the second year and three clinical internships in the third year.
+There is a six-week clinical internship at the beginning of the second year and there are three ten-week clinical internships in the third year.

 What about financial aid and the tuition costs for the program?